lucasnfe/p5-sheet-music/README.md

 # p5-sheet-music
 ![](docs/p5-sheet-music.gif)

-Most sheet music editors are fairly complicated and targeted to experienced music composers.
-This minimalistic p5.js editor/player is designed for quickly skething ideas and/or practicing with music notation exercices.
+Most sheet music editors are fairly complicated and targeted at experienced music composers.
+This minimalistic p5.js editor/player is designed to quickly sketch ideas and/or practice with music notation exercises.
 This is an ongoing project.
-There is a lot of features to be implemented to make it as ufeul as I want it to be.
+There are a lot of features to be implemented to make it as useful as I want it to be.

 - [Demo](https://lucasnfe.github.io/p5-sheet-music/index.html) of the current version.